 Virtual Learning Environments (Moodle, Linux, PHP, Apache)

 Continued to manage the ongoing service development roadmap and co-ordinate the virtual team supporting and developing the college’s teaching and learning platform to deliver improvements to the student experience and further increase course capacity and diversity.
-I also led the introduction of additional versions customised for research and general collaboration to provide additional services with minimal further investment and ongoing management.

 Project manager and business analyst on a programme initiated to evolve the organisation from a legacy identity management solution to a range of new federation, directory and provisioning services.